gaul/modernizer-maven-plugin/README.md

 `javac -Xlint:deprecated` can detect uses of interfaces with @Deprecated annotations.
 [Overstock.com library-detectors](https://github.com/overstock/library-detectors)
-can detect use of interfaces with @Beta annotations.
+can detect uses of interfaces with @Beta annotations.
 [Checkstyle](http://checkstyle.sourceforge.net/) IllegalInstantiation and
 Regexp checks can mimic some of Modernizer's functionality.